Académie des technologies

 Euro-CASE/SAPEA

-The Academy is an active member of Euro-CASE, the European Council of Academies of Applied Sciences, Technology and Engineering, an independent organisation that federates the national academies of 23 European countries.
-Euro-CASE, through its member academies, brings together nearly 6,000 experts and provides impartial, independent and balanced advice on technological issues with a clear European dimension to European institutions, national governments, companies and organisations.
+The Academy is an active member of Euro-CASE.
+Euro-CASE represents the Academies of Engineering Sciences and was founded in 1992 in Paris.
+It is an independent non-profit organisation of national academies of engineering and technologies from 22 European countries.
+Through its Member academies, Euro-CASE has access to top European expertise from over 6,000 experts and engages stakeholders such as European Institutions, national Governments, companies and private organisations to enrich the debate on the benefits of technological progress, in a balanced and equitable manner.
+Euro-CASE also provides impartial, independent and balanced advice on technological issues with a clear European dimension, and along with other Academy networks Euro-CASE delivers evidence-based advice to policy makers and society.
+The aim of Euro-CASE is to foster European excellence in technology and engineering, sciences and practice, for the benefit of European Society.
 In the framework of the European Science Advisory Mechanism, the SAPEA project, in which Euro-CASE represents the academies of technology in Europe, receives funding from the European Union's research and innovation programme.
 This funding allows it to contribute to advising the Commission on technological issues in complete independence and in addition to the internal scientific services of the Joint Research Centre and the existing specialised committees.

 Learn more about Euro-CASE